 Free-of-charge warranty service during the warranty period;

-Provision of free technical support in the form of consultations, e.g. regarding fine tuning of the Equipment.
-The Seller shall provide the Buyer with this free support even after the warranty expires.
+Provision of technical support in the form of consultations, e.g. regarding fine tuning of the Equipment in the extent of max.
+8 hours within the first 12 months after handover and acceptance.

-The Seller shall be liable for the Equipment and related services to be in full compliance with this Contract, its Annexes and all valid legal regulation, technical and quality standards and shall also be liable that the Buyer will be able to use the Equipment for the defined purpose.
+The Seller shall be liable for the Equipment and related services to be in full compliance with this Contract, its Annexes, and with CE marking requirements.
 In case of any conflict between applicable standards, it is understood that the stricter standard or its part shall always apply.